Aboudoc/AU-proxies/README.md

 _For audited examples, please refer to the [OpenZeppelin Docs](https://docs.openzeppelin.com/upgrades-plugins/1.x/writing-upgradeable)_

+# Transparent proxy pattern

+You can find a basic example of Transparent Proxy Pattern is this repo:

 # Proxies securities

-Some proxies vulnerabilities are exposed in this repo: [Proxy_exploit](https://github.com/Aboudoc/Proxy-exploit)
+Some proxies vulnerabilities are exposed in this repo: [Proxy-exploit](https://github.com/Aboudoc/Proxy-exploit)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>